Root canal: Structure

 At the center of every tooth is a hollow area that houses soft tissues, such as the nerve, blood vessels, and connective tissue.
 This hollow area contains a relatively wide space in the coronal portion of the tooth called the pulp chamber.
 These canals run through the center of the roots, similar to the way graphite runs through a pencil.
 The pulp receives nutrition through the blood vessels, and sensory nerves carry signals back to the brain.
 A tooth can be relieved from pain if there is irreversible damage to the pulp, via root canal treatment.

 Root canal anatomy consists of the pulp chamber and root canals.
 Both contain the dental pulp.
 The smaller branches, referred to as accessory canals, are most frequently found near the root end (apex), but may be encountered anywhere along the root length.
 The total number of root canals per tooth depends on the number of the tooth roots ranging from one to four, five or more in some cases.
 Sometimes there are more than one root canal per root.
 Some teeth have a more variable internal anatomy than others.

-An unusual root canal shape, complex branching (especially the existence of horizontal branches), and multiple root canals are considered as the main causes of root canal treatment failures. (e.g. If a secondary root canal goes unnoticed by the dentist and is not cleaned and sealed, it will remain infected, causing the root canal therapy to fail).
+An unusual root canal shape, complex branching (especially the existence of horizontal branches), and multiple root canals are considered as the main causes of root canal treatment failures.
+(For example, if a secondary root canal goes unnoticed by the dentist and is not cleaned and sealed, it will remain infected, causing the root canal therapy to fail.)

 Root canal system

 The specific features and complexity of the internal anatomy of the teeth have been thoroughly studied.
-Using a replica technique on thousands of teeth, Hess made clear as early as 1917 that the internal space of dental roots is often a complex system composed of a central area (root canals with round, oval or irregular cross-sectional shape) and lateral parts (fins, anastomoses and accessory canals).
+Using a replica technique on thousands of teeth, Walter Hess made clear as early as 1917 that the internal space of dental roots is often a complex system composed of a central area (root canals with round, oval or irregular cross-sectional shape) and lateral parts (fins, anastomoses and accessory canals).
 In fact, this lateral component may represent a relatively large volume, which challenges the cleaning phase of the instrumentation procedure in that tissue remnants of the vital or necrotic pulp as well as infectious elements are not easily removed in these areas.
 Thus, the image of root canals having a smooth, conical shape is generally too idealistic and underestimates the reach of root canal instrumentation.